Severus Alexander: Assassination

 Alexander was forced to face his Germanic enemies in the early months of 235.
 By the time he and his mother arrived, the situation had settled, and so his mother convinced him that to avoid violence, trying to bribe the Germanic army to surrender was the more sensible course of action.
 According to historians, it was this tactic combined with insubordination from his own men that destroyed his reputation and popularity.
 Alexander was thus assassinated together with his mother in early March (Note: The reign-length given by ancient writers gives a date of 21–23 March.
 However, these are reckoning to the formal accession of Maximinus Thrax, which almost certainly took place on 23 March.
 A travel from Mainz to Rome could take almost a whole month, so his exact date of death is not known.) in a mutiny of the Legio XXII Primigenia at Moguntiacum (Mainz) while at a meeting with his generals.
 These assassinations secured the throne for Maximinus.

 The Historia Augusta documents two theories that elaborate on Severus's assassination.
 The first claims that the disaffection of Mamaea was the main motive behind the homicide.
-However, Lampridius makes it clear that he is more supportive of an alternative theory, that Alexander was murdered in Sicilia (located in Britain).
+However, Lampridius makes it clear that he is more supportive of an alternative theory.

 This theory has it that, in an open tent after his lunch, Alexander was consulting with his insubordinate troops, who compared him to his cousin Elagabalus, the divisive and unpopular Emperor whose own assassination paved the way for Alexander's reign.
 A Germanic servant entered the tent and initiated the call for Alexander's assassination, at which point many of the troops joined in the attack.
 Alexander's attendants fought against the other troops but could not hold off the combined might of those seeking the Emperor's assassination.
 Within minutes, Alexander was dead.
 His mother, Julia Mamaea, was in the same tent with Alexander and soon fell victim to the same group of assassins.

 Alexander's body is traditionally believed to have been buried together with the body of his mother, Julia Mamaea, in a mausoleum in Rome.
 The mausoleum, called Monte del Grano is the third largest in Rome after those of Hadrian and Augustus.
 A large sarcophagus was found inside the tomb in the 16th century, now in the Palazzo dei Conservatori Museum in Rome, was traditionally thought to contain the emperor's remains but this has been disputed and is today considered groundless.